rajyavardhanbithale/ims-mern/readme.md

 - **Backend**: [https://ims-mern.vercel.app](https://ims-mern.vercel.app/)

 ## Deployment Issues
+- **Slow Data Fetching**: If your facing "user not found" in home page, wait for some time as it fetching data from the database
 - **Image Upload**: Image uploads may not work properly on Vercel's free hobby plan due to storage and bandwidth limitations.
 - **Different Site URLs**: Make sure to handle CORS issues and configure environment variables to match your deployment URLs.